 History and prevalence

 Aicardi syndrome was first recognized by a French neurologist named Jean Aicardi in 1965.
 In 1998, a review article by Aicardi describing the syndrome was published in the journal International Pediatrics.
 Estimates suggest that the worldwide prevalence of Aicardi Syndrome is around several thousand, with almost 900 cases having been identified in the United States.

 Genetics and inheritance

-In the few cases where males have been affected, they have carried an extra X chromosome (XXY), a condition know of as Klinefelter's syndrome.
+In the few cases where males have been affected, they carried an extra X chromosome (XXY), which is a condition know as Klinefelter's syndrome.
 The mutation occurs sporadically and noone with Aicardi syndrome is known to have passed the disorder onto their offspring.